 - stopping smoking, if applicable

 Doctors refer to a blood clot behind the knee as popliteal vein thrombosis, which is a type of DVT.
-People with DVT are at risk of a PE, which is a potentially life threatening condition.
+People with DVT are at risk of a pulmonary embolism, which is a potentially life threatening condition.

-It is essential for anyone with symptoms of DVT to contact a doctor as soon as possible.
-People with symptoms of a PE should seek immediate medical attention.
+Anyone with symptoms of DVT needs to contact a doctor as soon as possible.
+People with symptoms of a pulmonary embolism should seek immediate medical attention.

 The treatment options for DVT include anticoagulant medication, vena cava filters, and thrombolytic therapy.